lsst-dm/dmtn-056/design.rst

     Fill in SQL interface

-.. _Uri:
+.. _URI:

-Uri
+URI
 ===

 A standard Uniform Resource Identifier pointing to a :ref:`ConcreteDataset` in a :ref:`Datastore`.

 The :ref:`Dataset` pointed to may be **primary** or a component of a **composite**, but should always be serializable on its own.
-When supported by the :ref:`Datastore` the query part of the Uri (i.e. the part behind the optional question mark) may be used for continuous subsets (e.g. a region in an image).
+When supported by the :ref:`Datastore` the query part of the URI (i.e. the part behind the optional question mark) may be used for continuous subsets (e.g. a region in an image).

 Transition
 ----------